 Hotel Sacher Vienna.
 Why is the Sacher the best and most famous hotel in Wien?
 Staying there, you will not just accommodate yourself at one of the best addresses in Vienna.

 As a matter of fact, you will land right in the middle of local history.
 To provide a complete first-hand guide for you, I made my way from the café up to its most splendid rooms and wellness heaven.

-The hotel is a top address for a European city break, and a member of Leading Hotels of the World.
-Vienna travellers staying there get five star superior service.
-Since its thorough make over in 2011, the Sacher manages to combine the distinguished classic Viennese style with modern and comfortable design.
+Clearly the hotel is a top address for a European city break, and a member of Leading Hotels of the World.
+As you would expect, staying there means you are up for the ultimate five star service.
+Since its make over, the Sacher combines classic Viennese style with modern and comfortable design.

 How Best To Enjoy The Sacher

 Hotel Sacher Vienna.
 First and foremost, the Sacher has been lending itself to romantic opportunities: whether a wedding anniversary, Valentine’s Day, New Year’s Eve, or a honeymoon.

 However, quite a few of my trip planning clients also choose the Sacher for a top notch family holiday, a shopping spree, or a cultural city break: Unusual for a 5 star hotel, children and dogs are welcome, and there is a baby sitter service available upon request.